xaviergonzalezarriolaliza/HubOS_XGA/README.md

+# Page Object Model (POM) Refactor (2025-12-12)

+The test suite has been refactored to use the Page Object Model (POM) design pattern.
+All login actions and selectors are now encapsulated in a `LoginPage` class (`tests/pages/LoginPage.ts`), and test cases use this page object for interactions.
+This improves maintainability, readability, and scalability of the test code.

+All Playwright login tests passed successfully after this refactor, confirming the new structure is robust and reliable.

+**Latest POM-based test run:**

+216 tests passed on all browsers/devices (2025-12-12, 21:40 UTC)

+To view the detailed HTML report for this run, open:

+playwright-report/report_2025-12-12_21-40-52/index.html

 ### Test Results Table (Compact)

 | Test Name                                                        | Chromium | Firefox | WebKit | Edge | Pixel 5 | Galaxy S9+ | iPhone 12 | iPhone SE |